evyatar-bur/Continuous_Monitoring_project2/README.md

 Shows relevant graphs and confusion matrices, and saves the chosen model (RUSboost model) and the final confusion matrix on the test set to .mat files.

+In order to save the trained model and the confusion matrix, remove the last lines from comment mode.

 ## main.m ##
 This function recieves a path containing the data and labels files, extracts the chosen best features from them,